cmu-delphi/delphi-epidata/docs/api/covidcast_clients.md

 * Python: [covidcast](https://cmu-delphi.github.io/covidcast/covidcast-py/html/)

-These packages provide a convenient way to obtain COVIDcast data as a data frame ready to be used in further analyses.
+These packages provide a convenient way to obtain COVIDcast data as a data frame ready to be used in further analyses, and provide convenient mapping and analysis functions.
 For installation instructions and examples, consult their respective webpages.

 ## Generic Epidata Clients